Pete Shinnick: UNC Pembroke

 In 2005, Shinnick was named the head coach at the University of North Carolina at Pembroke Braves, the first football coach at the school since the school discontinued the program in the 1950s.

 West Florida

 On January 31, 2014, the University of West Florida announced it had hired Shinnick as the head coach of its newly established football team, which began play in 2016.
 On November 12, 2017, the Argos had made the playoffs in only the second season, making them the fastest team in NCAA history to do so.
 They also went to the NCAA D-II National Championship game the same year, breaking another record.
 On December 21, 2019, Shinnick won the NCAA D-II National Championship with the UWF Argos in just the program's 4th year of existence.

 Towson

 On December 11, 2022, Shinnick was hired to become the head football coach at Towson University.

+Personal life

+Shinnick has four children.
+His father, Don Shinnick, played linebacker for the Baltimore Colts for 13 seasons.